we are ava and the bee

 Working With Ava And The Bee on Your Marketing Foundations

-If you are ready to take your wedding business to the next level, you need our Beespoke Blueprint.
+If you are ready to take your wedding business to the next level, you need The Beespoke Blueprint.
 We work with wedding vendors who are ready to stand out so there is no competition .
 The Beespoke Blueprint isn’t just about upgrading your marketing; it’s about ushering in a complete transformation.
 We understand that your ideal client and business goals have evolved, and so should your marketing.

 Backed with our 20+ years of industry experience and six-figure client results, we know that strategy paired with gorgeous design and captivating copy is the backbone for success.
 And we don’t just mean booking out your calendar.
-Inside this package, we start with strategy, move into your copy and messaging, then create a custom brand design, and finish with a custom website that isn’t just gorgeous but is backed with SEO strategies.
+Inside this package, we start with brand strategy, move into your copy and messaging, then create a custom brand design, and finish with a custom website on Squarespace or Showit that isn’t just gorgeous but is backed with SEO strategies.
 We work with limited clients each quarter, so reach out today!

 All the tips, tricks, and expert insights for